libass/JavascriptSubtitlesOctopus/README.md

 The Fast Render mode has been created by @no1d as a suggestion for fix browser freezing when rendering heavy subtitles (#46), it use [createImageBitmap](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/createImageBitmap) to render the bitmap in the Worker, using Promises instead of direct render on canvas in the Main Thread.
 When the browser start to hang, it will not lock main thread, instead will run Async, so if the function createImageBitmap fail, it will not stop the rendering process at all and may cause some bitmap loss or simply will not draw anything in canvas, mostly on low end devices.

 **WARNING: Experimental, not stable and not working in Safari**

+#### Render Ahead (WASM Blending with pre-rendering) (EXPERIMENTAL)
+Upon creating the SubtitleOctopus instance, set `renderAhead` in the options to a positive value to use this mode.
+In this mode, SubtitleOctopus renders events in advance (using WASM blending) so that they are ready in time.
+The amount of pre-rendered events is controlled by the `renderAhead` option.
+Each pre-rendered event is provided with information about its start time, end time, and end time of the gap after (if any).
+This mode will analyse the events to avoid rendering empty sections or rerendering non-animated events.
+Resizing the video player clears the cache of pre-rendered events (the threshold is set by `resizeVariation`).

+> The `renderMode`, `blendRender` and `lossyRender` options are ignored.

+> **WARNING: Experimental, may stall on heavily animated subtitles** This mode tries to render every transition - at worst, every frame - in advance.
+If the rendering of many frames takes too long and the cache of prepared frames gets depleted (e.g. during a long section with heavy animations), the current subtitle-frame will continue to be displayed until the prerendering can catch up again.
+Adjusting `prescaleTradeoff`, `softHeightLimit` and `hardHeightLimit` to lower the resolution of the rendering canvas can work around this at the expense of visual quality.

 ### Brotli Compressed Subtitles